Policies & Procedures

 • Notes – Check backpacks daily

-• Whiteboard on the front door
+• White board on the front door

 CLOTHING

 Children should be sent to school in clothing that provides comfort and freedom of movement.
-For students’ comfort and safety, closed-toe shoes with socks are required.
+For students’ comfort and safety, closed toe shoes with socks are required.
 Parents should understand that despite the efforts of the staff, school clothes may become soiled with art supplies, dirt, or food at school.

 Children should not wear jewelry to school.
 The only exception is earrings in pierced ears, secured with screw-on backs.